cisagov/get.gov/pages/help/help_faq.md

 Unlike other top-level domains, the .gov namespace is not first come, first served.
 We'll only register a domain to the organization whose real name or services actually correspond to the domain name.
 In this way, choosing to _not_ register a domain protects it even better than registering it.

 ## How much longer until I hear back about a domain request? {#domain-request-status}
-Our review process usually takes about 10 business days, but it can take longer depending on the details of your request.
+Our review process usually takes about 10 business days after submission, but it can take longer depending on the details of your request.

 You can [check the status of the domain request at any time](../domain-requests/#check-the-status-of-your-domain-request).
 If you have a question, [contact us](../../contact/).